Praveennaik8/Dream-Team-clone/README.md

 ## Fantasy team building website.

 NOTE : It's a demo website only.
+It's not optimised for Mobile or Tablet.
+Kindly open it in Desktop.

 Referred login authentication from : [bezkoder](https://github.com/bezkoder)